 What is Data Governance?

 Data governance (DG) is the overall management of the availability, usability, integrity and security of the data you use.
 Data is that great business term for information.
 When you think about it, data is collected and used by businesses and organisations in numerous ways.
-If you get it right it means you have precise systems to handle that data in given sets of circumstances.
+If you get it right it means you have precise systems including secure governance software to handle that data in given sets of circumstances.
 It also means everyone is clear on their rights and responsibilities when it comes to data.

 What happens without it?